Mass Gainer Protein: What is it, and is it Worth It?

 Sure, you’re getting 50 grams of protein, but do you need 250 grams of carbs in one shake?

-Keep in mind the main source of carbs in most mass gainers is maltodextrin.
+Keep in mind that the main source of carbs in most mass gainers is maltodextrin.
 It’s not bad for you, but it’s very high glycemic.

-This means it raises blood sugar a lot, and also causes a lot of insulin to be released.
+This means it raises blood sugar a lot and also causes a lot of insulin to be released.
 If table sugar has a glycemic index value of 100, maltodextrin is somewhere from 105-185 (2).

 The higher the number, the more it will raise blood sugar and insulin.